The Jewels Which Adorned Marie Antoinette's Neck Exceed Expectations At Auction

 — The Associated Press (@AP) November 14, 2018

-Eddie LeVian, CEO of Le Vian says that this jewelry is about far more than just beautiful gems, the pieces are tied to French history.
+Eddie LeVian, the CEO of Le Vian, says that this jewelry is about far more than just beautiful gems; the pieces are tied to French history.

 “This is about far more than the gems themselves: Marie Antoinette’s jewelry is inextricably linked to the cause of the French Revolution.”

-The Daily Mail said that more than two years before she was beheaded, Marie Antoinette and her lady in waiting, Madame Campan packed up the queen’s jewels one night and shipped them to her family home in Austria.
+The Daily Mail said that more than two years before she was beheaded, Marie Antoinette and her lady in waiting, Madame Campan, packed up the queen’s jewels one night and shipped them to her family home in Austria.
 Each jewel was wrapped in cotton and packed in a casket, including those stones which were clipped from her dresses.
 This was done in the Tuileries Palace where the royal family was banished in 1789.

 The beautiful and luxurious jewels did not have a direct passage to Austria, as they were passed through a number of hands.